bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/address-relay.md

 But we still need those.
 Nodes need addresses to find other nodes to connect to.
 So it's on the one hand, it's easy to spam the network with addresses.
-On the other hand, it's important that Address Realize still works as good as possible so that nodes have a good variety of peers to connect to, that they can find peers quickly and to get all of these different goals and make them work together.
+On the other hand, it's important that address relay still works as good as possible so that nodes have a good variety of peers to connect to, that they can find peers quickly and to get all of these different goals and make them work together.
 And that is something I find really challenging and interesting.

 ## Getting connected to the network